What to Do in Paris on 14 July – France National Day

 3. Concert – Eiffel Tower Fireworks

-The Eiffel Tower Fireworks are the main event of French National Day on the 14th of July.
+The Eiffel Tower Fireworks is the main event in Paris to celebrate 14 July – France National Day.
 The fireworks display takes place around the Eiffel Tower after dusk (11 p.m.) and is always spectacular.
 The 30-minute show revolves around a specific topic.
-This year’s theme is unknown yet, but I am sure it will be as amazing as always.
+This year’s fireworks will revolve around the Seine River, the Paris Agreement (marking 10 years since COP 21), and Brazil, as this year France celebrates the Brazil-France season for six months.

 Watch the replay of the Bastille Day fireworks (2023)

-A dinner cruise through the Seine River is an excellent opportunity to admire the Eiffel Tower fireworks from another perspective and without the crowds.
+A dinner cruise along the Seine River is an excellent opportunity to admire the Eiffel Tower fireworks from a unique perspective and without the crowds.
 Many Seine River Cruises offer a dining option, but the National Day Dinner Cruises are more festive (live music band included) and scheduled around the fireworks.

-This Bastille Day Dinner Cruise starts at 8:30 p.m. and includes a 3-course French gastronomic meal with water and a bottle of wine.
+-This Bastille Day Dinner Cruise begins at 8:30 p.m. and includes a 3-course French gastronomic meal, accompanied by water and a complimentary bottle of wine.
 After the meal, move up to the panoramic rooftop for live music while waiting for the fireworks to start!

 Learn about Paris during the French Revolution at your own pace with this self-guided French Revolution walking tour.
-This free tour visits interesting historical sites like Place de la Concorde, the Conciergerie, and the few remains of the Bastille prison.
+This free tour visits interesting historical sites, including Place de la Concorde, the Conciergerie, and the few remains of the Bastille prison.

 Why not spend the French National Day outside Paris?
-Admire the impressive Palace of Versailles, home to King Louis XVI and Queen Marie-Antoinette during those troubled times.
-With all that opulent interiors, it is easy to understand why the French weren’t happy with their king!
+Admire the impressive Palace of Versailles, home to King Louis XVI and Queen Marie-Antoinette during those turbulent times.
+With all those opulent interiors, it is easy to understand why the French were unhappy with their king!

 On the 14th of July, you will also have the opportunity to enjoy the Grandes Eaux Musicales – the special show in the Versailles Gardens, with music and all the fountains of Versailles running – and the Grandes Eaux Nocturnes, the spectacular night fountains show and fireworks in Versailles.
 Here’s how to plan the perfect day trip to Versailles from Paris.

-So you were ready for a full day of sightseeing in Paris and just realized that the 14th of July is a public holiday in France?
-Sure, you will have to review your schedule, but nothing is lost, as many monuments and museums are open on Bastille Day.
-These are our favorites:
+So, you were ready for a full day of sightseeing in Paris and just realized that July 14th is a public holiday in France?
+You will need to review your schedule, but don’t worry, as many monuments and museums are open on Bastille Day.

-Due to the preparation works for the concert and fireworks, going up to the Eiffel Tower on the 14th of July is not possible.
-The Eiffel Tower will re-open its doors on the 15th of July.
+Due to the preparation work for the concert and fireworks, going up to the Eiffel Tower on July 14 is not possible.
+The Eiffel Tower will reopen its doors on July 15.

-For bars and restaurants, stay central in the touristy neighborhoods in Paris.
+For bars and restaurants, stay in the central touristy neighborhoods of Paris.
 After all, it’s a holiday.
-Establishments in lesser-visited districts of Paris tend to be closed on the 14th of July.
+Establishments in lesser-visited districts of Paris tend to be closed on July 14th.

 Have you visited Paris during the French National holiday?
 Share your experiences and best tips in the France Bucket List – Facebook Group.